Quansight/Quansight-website/apps/labs/posts/whats-next-for-pydatasparse.md

   alt: 'An illustration of a brown and a dark brown hand coming towards each other to pass a business card with the logo of Quansight Labs.'
 hero:
   imageSrc: /posts/whats-next-for-pydatasparse/blog_hero_var1.svg
-  imageAlt: 'An illustration of a brown hand holding up a microphone, with some graphical elements highlighting the top of the microphone.
+  imageAlt: 'An illustration of a brown hand holding up a microphone, with some graphical elements highlighting the top of the microphone.'
 ---

 # What have we been doing so far? 🤔